The hardest thing

 Diego knew it wouldn't be proper for a caballero to pay Victoria a visit in her bedroom, but as Zorro he would look for her as soon as the tavern was closed.

 Z Z Z

-It was still early in the evening and the night had not cooled down so close after sunset.
-The window was slightly ajar when Zorro lowered himself from the tavern roof.
-He slowly pushed it open and swung himself silently inside.
+It was still early in the evening and the night had not cooled down so soon after sunset.
+The window was slightly ajar when Zorro lowered himself down from the tavern roof.
+He slowly pushed it open and silently swung himself inside.
 A dimmed light was burning on Victoria's nightstand, illuminating her white-clad body lying on the bed.
 She had tossed the covers aside and the thin nightshirt that clung close to her body revealed more than it concealed.
 Her eyes closed, she lay on the bed without moving.